 Requirements to display health information or warnings and/or purchase age information for vaping products may be set out in regulations.
 This may in due course require retailers to display signage or information in their premises, on any automatic vending machines and/or their websites.

-Public consultation on an initial set of regulations is expected to take place by early 2021.
+Public consultation on an initial set of regulations is running until 5.00pm on 15 March 2021.
+View the online consultation.

 From 11 February 2022, all vaping and smokeless tobacco products (notifiable products) must be notified before they can be sold in New Zealand.